asavagar/uk-covid19-firm-creation/content/reports/Feb2021/_index.md

 We analyse Companies House ["basic company data"](http://download.companieshouse.gov.uk/en_output.html) up to the January 31st, 2021.

 ## <i class="far fa-lightbulb"></i>  <span class="ml-1">Highlights</span>
-1. Daily business creation increases almost by 9% since last month.
+1. Daily business creation increases by 9% since last month.
-2. 19,512 additional companies registered in January 2021 relative to January 2019.
+2. 13.46% more companies registered in January 2021 relative to January 2020.
-4. Greater business creation in the first week of January.
-5. Manufacturing, financial, retail and wholesale sectors outperform in January 2020 relative to their 2019 levels.
-Accommodation and Food services sector notice less business registration than in January 2020.

-We find that business creation increases by 8.93% since last month.
-19,512 additional companies registered in January 2021 relative to January 2019.
-13.46% increase in business creation between January 2021 and January 2020.
-There is more firm creation in every sector, notably in retail, and wholesale sectors.
-Firm creation continues to increase relative to recent months, but accommodation and food services’ performance remains weak.
+3. There is more firm creation in nearly every sector of the economy in January 2021 compared to January 2020 or 2019.
+The one exception is Accommodation and Food.

 ## Daily Aggregate Company Incorporations
 The charts below show the daily company incorporations in the UK since January 2020.